 May Sunday

-Funded by the Arts Council of Ireland, Cork County Council & Youghal Credit Union.
+Funded by the Arts Council, Cork County Council & Youghal Credit Union.

 See our 2025 festival highlights here: